 Dyken Pond’s current stone and masonry dam stands 20 feet high and is 375 feet long.
 This modern dyke enlarged the pond to the size of a small lake (about 181 acres) when it was built in 1902.
 Manning Paper Company built the dam to regulate stream flow that powered the mills and machinery along the Poesten Kill to Troy and then donated the pond and some surrounding acres to Rensselaer County in 1973.

-Dyken Pond is now home to the New York State Department of Conservation’s Dyken Pond Environmental Education Center.
+Dyken Pond is now home to Rensselaer County’s Dyken Pond Environmental Education Center.
 The year-round nature interpretative center features exhibits and displays on wildlife and natural resources and many miles of trails for hiking, cross-country skiing and snowshoeing.
 The pond is accessible for fishing, canoeing and kayaking.

-From Dyken Pond the Poesten Kill gathers strength as comes off the Petersburg Mountains.
+From Dyken Pond the Poesten Kill gathers strength as comes off the mountains.
 It tumbles south through the eastern end of the Town of Berlin and then turns west through the hamlet of East Poestenkill.

 Winding its way through the eastern part of the Town of Poestenkill, it picks up water from a dozen smaller streams to create the rush that makes the 92 foot drop at Barbersville Falls and brings the kill to the broad swath of the Rensselaer Plateau.
 Here the first substantial village along its course, Poestenkill, was established near some naturally occurring sulphur springs.
 Still some seven miles from the Hudson, the kill leaves the village of Poestenkill and turns north-northwest where it’s joined by the waters of Newfoundland Creek and the Quacken Kill as it winds its way through small rolling hills that were once mostly farmed.